 If you are going to be aggressive on the bases, you want your players to be as sound fundamentally in their technique as possible.
-You will find your players in a lot of “bang-bang” plays…and proper softball base running technique will often be the difference between safe and out.
+You will find your players in a lot of “bang-bang” plays…and proper base running will often be the difference between safe and out.

 We have even asked our track coach to come out and teach running form to our team.
 We will take every little advantage that we can get!